chrisgrieser/grappling-hook/README.md

 ![illustration star cycler](./illustration/star-cycler.png)

-This command is most useful when you work with a core set of main notes, and many smaller auxiliary notes.
+This command is most useful when you work with a core set of main notes, and many auxiliary notes.

 *This command is inspired by the [Harpoon plugin for neovim](https://github.com/ThePrimeagen/harpoon).*